 Q. Is the DNA a lobbying organization?

 A. As part of exercising effective leadership, the DNA will advocate for and represent the interests of the domain name industry before public policy makers.
 Whether we call it “lobbying” or something else, we do believe it will be part of our education mission to meet with people and talk about all the things the industry does.
 However, whatever we call it, it won’t be our sole function.

 Q. Is the DNA only focused on the new gTLDs?

 A. Short answer is “NO“.
 The DNA is focused on Domain Names. ccTLDs and gTLDs old and new are Domain Names.
 While the new gTLDS were a catalyst for the formation of the DNA, but are not our primary focus.
 The DNA’s main focus is on promoting, advancing, and supporting the common interests of the domain name industry, and highlighting the benefits and innovation made possible by domain names and TLDs.

 Q. Has the association accomplished anything yet?

 Q. What is the cost of membership in the DNA?

 A. There is a multi-tiered structure of membership to accommodate various levels of interest and desire for participation in the work of the DNA.
-The membership category selected determines the level of dues and the benefits received.
-Currently there are four membership levels available: Executive, with annual dues of $50,000 (U.S.), Strategic, with dues of $20,000, Supporting, with dues of $5,000, or Affiliate, with dues of $1,000.
-Learn more about membership options, as well as the costs, benefits, and requirements for joining.
+The membership category selected determines the level of dues and the benefits received..
+Currently there are a variety of membership levels available.
+Here is a link to learn more about membership options, as well as the costs, benefits, and requirements for joining.